jonatan-pretelt/Projects/README.md

 This repository is for personal use and learning.
 The code and materials within are not intended for distribution or commercial use unless explicitly stated within a specific project directory.

-## Contact

-If you have any questions or just want to connect, feel free to reach out via [Your Preferred Contact Method - e.g., LinkedIn Profile URL, Email Address].

 ---